 For any additional information regarding Paradise Falls, please contact California State Parks.

-How long is the hike to Paradise Falls?
+What is the best route to take when visiting Paradise Falls?